hhd-dev/hhd/readme.md

 The touchpad will not work for devices not on the supported list.

 RGB support is not yet available for GPD Win 4, it is currently being investigated.
+In addition, GPD Win 4's touch point acts like a mouse, so it unfortunately can not be used for steam input.
 Some devices do not support holding the power button to open steam settings on the current version, this will be fixed in a future release.